zipplet/hc05configtool/README.md

 ## Issues

-* This only works on a Raspberry Pi right now, but probably will work on any PC running Linux using a USB to TTL converter cable __(make sure you get one with 3.3V TX/RX levels)__
+* This only works on a Linux computer (USB Serial to 3.3V TTL adaptor) or Raspberry Pi right now __(make sure the TX/RX pins are really 3.3V or the module may be destroyed)__
 * The code is terrible, and does not actually comply with the AT command spec properly; that will change.
 * No windows support yet.
 Coming soon, perhaps even a nice GUI.
 * At some point, I'll add an Arduino version.
 You would connect 2 modules to the Arduino, and it would pair them automatically for you using a pseudorandom PIN code.